Music for Brass Ensembles Part 1: Fanfares

 More info on these works

-Andrew's late father, Frank Downes, who was Head of Orchestral Music at the Birmingham School of Music (now Royal Birmingham Conservatoire) from the early 1970s until 1986, directed the Birmingham School of Music Brass Ensemble.
-The late Donald Burrows, Music Professor at the Open University, knew Frank and Andrew very well.
+Andrew's father, Frank Downes, who was Head of Orchestral Music at the Birmingham School of Music (now Royal Birmingham Conservatoire) from the early 1970s until 1986, directed the Birmingham School of Music Brass Ensemble.
+Dr Donald Burrows, Music Professor at the Open University, knew Frank and Andrew very well.
 Donald was looking for an opening fanfare for the Degree Ceremonies of the Open University and asked Andrew to compose one.
 Thus Fanfare for a Ceremony, for 5 trumpets, 4 horns, 2 trombones and 1 tuba, was born.
 Here is a snippet:

 For a number of years until his retirement, Frank went round the whole of the UK with the BSM Brass Ensemble performing at OU Degree Ceremonies and playing Andrew's Fanfare for a Ceremony.
 Knowing I had become Andrew's archivist, Frank brought back many programmes for me to add to Andrew's memorabilia.

-Open University Programmes
+Open University Programmes:

 The Brass Ensemble, directed by Frank Downes, also performed the work at many Birmingham Conservatoire and Birmingham Polytechnic Degree Ceremonies.

-Since Reg Reid's retirement, the work has been played at many OU Ceremonies on the organ by Marcus Huxley and Paul Carr.
+Following Reg Reid's retirement, the work has been played at many OU Ceremonies on the organ by Marcus Huxley and Paul Carr.

 In 2016 our daughter, Anna, with her Central England Camerata, directed by Anthony Bradbury, organised a 65th Birthday concert for Andrew in Birmingham Cathedral and chose this Fanfare for the opening work.

-In the 1980s Andrew was asked by Save the Children in Birmingham to host and judge a children's song competition at the Birmingham School of Music (now Royal Birmingham Conservatoire), to raise funds for the charity.
+In the 1980s Andrew was asked by 'Save the Children' in Birmingham to host and judge a children's song competition at the Birmingham School of Music (now Royal Birmingham Conservatoire), to raise funds for the charity.
 A lot of songs composed and performed by Birmingham school children were recorded and sent on cassette tapes to our house.
 Andrew invited a group of musicians, including me, to choose the ones which would be performed in the final of the song competition in the Adrian Boult Hall.
 Andrew wrote his Festival Fanfare for Save the Children to open the Festival, to be played by Gemini Brass on May 10th 1986.

 Here is a snippet from the 1987 performance by Gemini Brass (4 trumpets, 1 horn, 4 trombones, 1 tuba):

 In 1995 the Right Honourable Betty Boothroyd, Speaker of the House of Commons, became Chancellor of the Open University.
-Andrew was commissioned to compose a special Fanfare for her Installation Ceremony.
+Andrew was thrilled to be commissioned to compose a special Fanfare for her Installation Ceremony.
 He wrote another stunning work, Fanfare for Madame Speaker, for 6 trumpets, 2 horns, 3 trombones and tuba, to be played by the Birmingham Conservatoire Brass Ensemble, conducted by Frank Downes.

-The Right Honourable Betty Boothroyd, Speaker of the House of Commons, becoming Chancellor of the Open University, Symphony Hall Birmingham, 1995
+The Right Honourable Betty Boothroyd, Speaker of the House of Commons, becoming Chancellor of the Open University, Symphony Hall Birmingham, 1995:

-After the Ceremony in Symphony Hall, Birmingham, during which Andrew's Fanfare for a Ceremony was also played, Betty Boothroyd was keen to meet Andrew, the composer of this work written specially for her.
+After the Ceremony in Symphony Hall, Birmingham, during which Andrew's Fanfare for a Ceremony was premiered, Betty Boothroyd was keen to meet Andrew, the composer of this work written specially for her.
 The two got on extremely well together and Betty asked Andrew to sign a copy of the score for her.

 Andrew Downes and Betty Boothroyd